sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/pre-provision-accounts.md

 The following code snippet will pre-provision OneDrive in batches of 199.
 > [!NOTE]
-> you need to provide your Microsoft 365 Tenant ID for more information see [Find IDs and domain names](https://learn.microsoft.com/vsts/partner-center/account-settings/find-ids-and-domain-names).
+> You need to provide your Microsoft 365 Tenant ID.
+For more information, see [Find IDs and domain names](/partner-center/account-settings/find-ids-and-domain-names).

 ```PowerShell
 Param(